 Red Oxide RSJ Steel Beams: What the Finish Means and When It’s Typically Used

-Red oxide RSJ steel beams are structural steel sections supplied with a temporary primer coating applied at the stockholder or fabrication stage.
-In the UK, red oxide is commonly used to provide short-term protection during storage and handling, rather than as a finished corrosion protection system.
+Red oxide RSJ steel beams are structural steel sections supplied with a temporary red oxide primer coating applied at the stockholder or fabrication stage.
+In the UK, red oxide is commonly used to provide short-term protection against surface rust during storage and handling, rather than as a finished corrosion protection system.

 What Is a Red Oxide RSJ?